SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 (1) Each phrase is available in different languages, for example "Rephrase (DE)" for the German version.

-Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
-Therefore, configuring a conversation booster is fully optional.
+Important: Using a GPT service like OpenAI may create some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
+As already said, extending the capabilities of the Assistants with an LLM is fully optional.

 Disclaimer: Large Language Models, although incredible impressive, are still under heavy development.
 Therefore it depends on the quality and capabilities of the model, whether the Assistant will react like expected.
 And in most cases, the support for non-English languages is quite limited.
 I recommend to use the conversation booster only for English-speaking Assistants for the time being.
 Beside that, you will get good results for the *Rephrasing* booster with almost any model, whereas for the *Conversation* booster you will need one of the big boys like GPT 3.5 and above for decent results.
 The requirements in terms of language understanding is somewhat in between for the *Recognition* booster.
 You will have to invest some time experimenting with different models, but that is part of the the fun.

 ##### Managing conversation actions

 A special editor is provided to manage the conversation actions for a given Assistant.
+A conversation action allows the LLM not only to react with a message to your request, but also to trigger some predefined functions.
+There are several builtin actions available for the different assistants, but you can also define your own ones.

 To open this editor, click on the small button with the "Pencil" icon on the right of the "Actions" drop down menu.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Actions.JPG)

 You can enable or disable individual predefined actions using the checkbox on the left of the action name.
 And you can define your own actions with a click on the "+" button.
-But this requires a very deep understanding of the architecture of Simulator Controller and the Assistants as well as an excellent understanding of how LLMs call tools and functions.
+But this requires a very detailed understanding of the architecture and inner workings of Simulator Controller and the Assistants as well as an excellent understanding of LLMs and how they call tools and functions.
 This is far beyond the scope of this documentation, but I try to give a brief introduction.

-1. When an LLM is activated, it is possible to provide a couple for function descriptions to the LLM. *OpenAI* has defined the quasi-standard for a function description as part of their API in JSON format.
+1. When an LLM is activated, it is possible to provide a list of function descriptions to the LLM. *OpenAI* has defined the quasi-standard for the function description in JSON format as part of their API:

 	   {
 		   "type": "function",
 		   "function": {
 			   "name": "get_current_temperature",
 			   "description": "Get the current temperature for a specific location", "parameters": {
 				   "type": "object",
 				   "properties": {
 					   "location": {
 						   "type": "string",
 						   "description": "The city and state, e.g., San Francisco, CA" },
 					   "unit": {
 						   "type": "string",
 						   "enum": ["Celsius", "Fahrenheit"],
 						   "description": "The temperature unit to use.
 Infer this from the user's location."
 					   }
 				   },
 				   "required": ["location", "unit"]
 			   }
 		   }
 	   }

-2. With the editor shown above you can create all parts of the function definitions you want to provide to the LLM using a simple user interface.
+   This format is used by many other GPT service providers as well.
+Every LLM, that *understands* this type of function description, will be able to trigger conversation actions, when used as a conversation booster.
+The editor for the conversation actions shown above is for the most part a graphical user interface for this type of function definitions.
+But it also let you define how to react to a *function call* by the LLM (see next item).

+   Note: The description of a function and each of their parameters is very important, since these are used by the LLM to *understand* when and how to invoke the function.
+It may require several iterations and different formulations until the LLM reacts as desired.

-3. When the LLM decides to call such a function, it returns a special response which indicates the function(s) to be called together with values for at least all required parameters.
+2. When the LLM decides to call such a function, it returns a special response which indicates the function(s) to be called together with values for at least all required parameters.
 You can now decide what to do, when the logical function is called by the LLM.
 Five different types of actions are available:

    | Action Type | Description |
    |-------------|-------------|